Farmers' Right to Repair

 When an irrigation pump goes out, or the grain needs to be harvested before the hail storm arrives, or the potatoes need to be harvested before an early frost (like happened in 2019), there is NO TIME to be wasted by red tape preventing the repair of a tractor or harvester or other farm equipment.
 I have zero tolerance for that kind of nonsense.

-Every year when they plant their crops, our Bingham County farmers know that they could be one or two years away from bankruptcy or from having their farms seized to pay the operating loans if things go wrong.
+Every year when they plant their crops, Idaho's farmers know that they could be one or two years away from bankruptcy or from having their farms seized to pay the operating loans if things go wrong.
 Not being able to repair their own equipment is NOT one of the things they should be worried about.

 We can’t pass a bill in the Idaho legislature to prevent hail or blight or early frost, but we can pass the Right to Repair bill.

 Our farmers anchor Idaho's economy, and we need to support them—not only because it’s what’s fair but also because they provide jobs and help fund our local schools and local governments.
 The Right to Repair bill is good for farmers, education, and our local economies but bad for the out-of-state special interests that fund the Idaho Freedom Foundation and their allied politicians like Julianne Young.

 In a campaign video made during the primary posted on her Facebook page, Julianne Young said that her "recollection" was that in the committee a couple of liberal Republicans sided with the Democrats to support the 2020 Right to Repair bill (House Bill 452).
 This was false!